 Is it B.S.?
 Yes and no. I would call it an “imperfect application of common tax principal.”
 Let me explain.

 In the small business world, there are few words more dangerous than “employee.”
-It’s a dangerous word because businesses with employees have many additional requirements — and pay extra taxes — than businesses with independent contractors alone.
+It’s a dangerous word because businesses with employees have additional requirements versus businesses with independent contractors alone.
+They also pay extra taxes.

 - withhold income and FICA tax from employee paychecks